FlutterKaigi/flutterkaigi/Privacy-Policy.md

 If you wish to disclose, correct, add, delete, or suspend the use of your personal data, we will confirm your identity and respond promptly.

-## Offline Photo and Video Recording
+## Photographs and video recording at conference

 At this conference, we may photograph and record for the following purposes: